-The social benefit of learning shown in the top right panel of Figure 4 has a very different shape.
-It grows faster than the economy in the first 50 years, but after that time abatement costs have been reduced substantially because of learning by doing to such an extent that even lower abatement costs do not give much additional benefit anymore.
-Another difference is that there is much more uncertainty in the abatement rate, since future abatement costs are stochastic.
-This is reflected in much wider confidence intervals for the abatement rate $u_t^$ .
+The SBL shown in the top right panel of Figure 4 has a very different shape.
+It grows faster than the economy in the first 50 years: the panel displays the growthadjusted SBL, hence an upward-sloping time path of this SBL implies that the SBL grows at a higher rate than the economy.
+But in the second half of this century (after 2050) abatement costs have been reduced substantially because of learning by doing to such an extent that even lower abatement costs do not give much additional benefit anymore, the SBL falls below its 2020 value.
+Another notable difference is due to the stochastic nature of the learning-by-doing externality: there now is much more uncertainty in the optimal abatement rate.
+This is reflected in much wider confidence intervals for the abatement rate u_t^ .